MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab3_Ex2_adaptive_protection.md

 In this final task, you'll turn on Adaptive Protection so the system can start applying dynamic enforcement based on insider risk.

 1. Return to the Microsoft Edge window where you're signed in as Joni Sherman.
+Refresh the tab to ensure the Conditional Access policy appears in Adaptive Protection.

 1. Navigate to **Solutions** > **Insider Risk Management** > **Adaptive Protection**.